 Hiking boots are the most essential piece of gear when it comes to hunting and hiking.
-There is nothing worse than being miles away from home in the outdoors without a pair of quality boots.
+There is nothing worse than being miles away from a trailhead, campsite, or home, and realizing that you have the wrong boots for the job.
 With this in mind, there are some things you should look for when buying a new pair of the best hiking boots you can find.

 Some questions to ask yourself before making your purchase: what type of terrain will I be on?
 Will I be wearing these all day long?
 Do I want waterproof or non-waterproof?
 What’s my budget?
 These are just some things to consider before purchasing your next pair of high-quality hiking boots!

 What to Look For in Hiking Boots

 Leather or fabric?
-Leather boots will only get better with age and can be resolved.
+Leather boots will only get better with age and can be resealed.
+If you get leather boots, be sure you get some leather waterproofer and re-seal them a couple times a year.

 Hiking or backpacking boots?
 Hiking boots are more comfortable and built to take the punishment of regular hiking.
 Backpacking boots have a stiffer sole for stability on uneven ground.
 If you are worried about ankle twists on rocky or rooty terrain, consider going with the heavier-duty sole.
 Otherwise, lighter hiking boots are far preferred.